newhavenrb/conferences/Essentials-of-Product-Development.md

 * Determine their value
 * Bring the roles together...

-Not:  here, designer design these screens.
+**Not:**  Here, designer design these screens.
 Programmer, implement those designs.